Can India's privatization push revive its economy? | DW | 02.12.2021

 "The whole argument that selling private companies gives the government resources is a false one," Patnaik added.

-The government, according to officials, is expecting 500 billion rupees (€6 million, $6.7 million) in dividends from public sector companies in the current fiscal year.
+The government, according to officials, is expecting 500 billion rupees (€6 million or $6.7 million) in dividends from public sector companies in the current fiscal year.

 Many have called for divestment as an alternative.
 This would mean that the government sells some of the shares and assets in its companies, transferring control to the private sector without a change in ownership.

-Supporters of the plan additionally argue that a public-private partnership would attract the best professional managers from the market to publicly funded companies.
+Supporters of this alternative additionally argue that a public-private partnership would attract the best professional managers from the market to publicly funded companies.

-"There is every reason for the government to own what it owns but there is not enough justification for it to manage what it owns," author Aiyyar said.
+"There is every reason for the government to own what it owns, but there is not enough justification for it to manage what it owns," Aiyyar said.

 "Ultimately, the fewer economic entities managed by politicians, the better it is for the economy," he said.